 This document describes the status of all dialog branches I was able to find.

-Dialog has been around for at least 7 or 8 years and is fairly widely used.
+Dialog has been around for over 23 years and is fairly widely used.
 Slackware Linux was using it for it's installation scripts in the early days of it's distribution and still does to this day (at least as of Slackware 7.0).
-Strangely enough, I have never seen a web site for dialog with console screen shots before I put up this page (however, there are web sites for the two recent Xwindows branches).
+Strangely enough, I had never seen a web site for dialog with console screen shots before I put up this page in 2002 (however, there are web sites for the two recent Xwindows branches).
 This is one of the reasons I decided to put up this page.
 My goal is also to help coordinate and encourage the current developers/contributers to strive for as much compatibility as possible between dialog and Xdialog.

 Dialog was originally written by Savio Lam but apparently he quit maintaining it long ago.
 This has caused it to branch into various directions over the years by programmers who wanted different features and/or needed different bugs fixed.
 These various patched versions have just been floating around on ftp sites.
 It has been confusing and time consuming to locate them and figure out which one to use.
 I finally posted the one I fixed some bugs in, dialog-0.62, on freshmeat (after various emails I sent to obsolete addresses of the author and contributers bounced) before finding out about dialog-0.9a-20010115.